 - A student may avail this fund only once during their academic career at Georgetown-Qatar for an individual application and once for a group application.

 - Volunteer trips are not eligible for travel funds.

 C. Process and Deadlines

-Student Life will accept and review applications based on the four deadlines listed in the Table below.
+Student Life will accept and review applications based on the four deadlines listed below.
 The budget will be spent until exhausted for the fiscal year (1 July to 30 June).
-Applications must be submitted at least 3 weeks prior to the intended date of departure.
+Applications must be submitted at least three weeks prior to the intended date of departure.

 - For travel starting between October 15 and December 31, the deadline is September 15

 - For travel starting between January 1 and April 14, the deadline is November 15

 - For travel starting between April 15 and June 30, the deadline is March 15

 - For travel starting between July 1 and October 14, the deadline is May 15